 - Write your business position titles so they match the online ad.
 If they want a “Media Market Research Analyst,” don’t say, “Market Research Analyst: Media Industry.”

 - If you want the job, you need achievements in your resume that back up your skills.
 Add numbers like, “improved fidelity of data analysis by 25%.”

 Pro Top: Employ strong market research resume words like raised, redesigned, identified, created, led, and, developed.
 They do so much to show the scope of your achievements.

 4. Fine-Tune Your Market Research Resume Education Section

 Here’s a technique that works:

-Don’t just give your university’s name, your degree, and your attendance years.
+In your resume education section don’t just give your university’s name, your degree, and your attendance years.